Ahmed Sékou Touré: Presidency (1958–1984)

 During its first three decades of independence, Guinea developed into a militantly socialist state, which merged the functions and membership of the PDG with the various institutions of government, including the public state bureaucracy.
 This unified party-state had nearly complete control over the country's economic and political life.
 Guinea expelled the US Peace Corps in 1966 because of their alleged involvement in a plot to overthrow President Touré.
 Similar charges were directed against France; diplomatic relations were severed in 1965 and Touré did not renew them until 1975.
+Guinea also broke off diplomatic relations with West Germany in January 1971 after accusing it of involvement in the Portuguese raid of 1970.
+Throughout that year, a major government purge and mass campaign was launched against "imperialism" and the supposed "SS-Nazi network" of West Germany, implicating many high-ranking officials and generals.

 An ongoing source of contention between Guinea and its French-speaking neighbors was the estimated half-million expatriates in Senegal and Ivory Coast; some were active dissidents who, in 1966, formed the National Liberation Front of Guinea (Front de Libération Nationale de Guinée, or FLNG).

 In Le Français est à nous!
 (French language belongs to us!), French university teachers Maria Candéa an Laélia Véron praise Touré for having made official eight local languages of Guinea.
 They describe his linguistic policy as "très ambitieuse" (very ambitious).

 Between 1969 and 1976, according to Amnesty International, 4,000 persons in Guinea were detained for political reasons, with the fate of 2,900 unknown.
 After an alleged Fulani plot to assassinate Touré was disclosed in May 1976, Diallo Telli, a cabinet minister and formerly the first secretary-general of the OAU, was arrested and sent to prison.
 He died without trial in November of that year.